a-mahal/a-mahal/README.md

 ## Hi there 👋
 My name is Arjun, I am a UPenn Masters student studying Computer and Information Technology who is interested in all things python and machine learning.
-- 🔭 I’m currently working on PodcastDev, building a program that takes in a reserach paper of the users choice and developes a podcast encorporating the given information and cited works as well.
+- 🔭 I’m currently working for SAS as a product strategy intern, where I develope technical documentation for software projects and develop agents for demo purposes.
 - 🌱 I’m currently learning and experimenting with machine learning algorithms and AI libraries such as PyTorch and TensorFlow.
 - 👯 I’m looking to gain professional experience in the software engineering industry.
 I am eager to combine my professional experience as a mechanical engineer and sharpend skills as a software engineer to an innovative and collaborative team!
 <!--